tomduncalf/blog/content/posts/setting-up-typescript-and-react.md

 # Basic project setup

-1. **Install Typescript globally** - this is optional, but it's handy to have `tsc` available globally at the command line.
-We will use `typescript@next` (version 1.9.x) even though it is still in beta, as it supports installing type definitions from `npm` rather than having to use the `typings` tool, which is [https://blogs.msdn.microsoft.com/typescript/2016/06/15/the-future-of-declaration-files/](the way of the future) and makes life much easier.
+1. **Install Typescript globally** - this is optional, but it's handy to have the Typescript compiler `tsc` available globally at the command line.
+We will use `typescript@next` (version 1.9.x) even though it is still in beta, as it supports installing type declarations from `npm` rather than having to use the `typings` tool, which is [the future of working with type declaration files](https://blogs.msdn.microsoft.com/typescript/2016/06/15/the-future-of-declaration-files/) and makes life much easier.

-    ```
+    ```bash
     npm install -g typescript@next
     ```

     ## Note for VS Code users

-    If you are using VS Code, you need to tell it to use the Typescript compiler installed with `npm`, otherwise you'll get syntax errors as the internal VS Code Typescript compiler is v1.8 and so doesn't support type definitions installed from `npm`.
+    If you are using VS Code, you need to tell it to use the Typescript compiler that you installed with `npm`, otherwise you'll get syntax errors as the internal VS Code Typescript compiler is v1.8 and so doesn't support type declarations installed from `npm`.

     To do so, you'll need to know where `npm` has installed your global packages to – you can check this with:

-    ```
+    ```bash
     npm list -g | head -n1
     ```

-    Then open up your user settings in VS Code (`Cmd` + `,` on a Mac) and add a line to your user settings, pointing the `typescript.tsdk` option to the `node_modules/typescript/lib` direcotry in this location – for example, if the global packages are installed to `/Users/td/.nvm/versions/node/v5.5.0/lib/`, then add the following and restart Code:
+    Then open up your user settings in VS Code (`Cmd` + `,` on a Mac) and add a line to your user settings, pointing the `typescript.tsdk` option to the `node_modules/typescript/lib` directory in this location – for example, if the global packages are installed to `/Users/td/.nvm/versions/node/v5.5.0/lib/`, then add the following and restart Code:

     ```
     {